Twin Cities, Gemini

 Then one night, her mother returned home with a black a shadow riding on her shoulders.
 When Cadence had greeted her at the doorway, her mother sank to her knees and wrapped her fingers around her neck.

 “If it weren’t for you…” her mother had seethed, squeezing tight.
 “I wouldn’t have to be with that man.
-If it weren’t for you, I wouldn’t have to suffer like this.
+If it weren’t for you, I wouldn’t have to go through this.
 I wouldn’t be the damned laughing stock at work.
-I wouldn’t have to deal with people always looking at me with pity.
+I wouldn’t have to deal with people always looking at me like they feel sorry for me.
 It’s because of you.
 It’s all because of you, you, you!”

 “I’m terrible.
 Oh, I’m so terrible.
 I don’t deserve to be your mother.
 I’m terrible.”

-That incident marked the first time her mother had a bad morrowheat trip.
+That event marked the first time her mother had a bad morrowheat trip.
 And it wasn’t the last.

 “It’s stress relief,” her father had told her as he began to take morrowheat up himself.
 “We get nightmares, you know.
 About the war.”